Web-Ares/shaker-back/wp-content/plugins/polylang/readme.txt

 == Installation ==

-1. Make sure you are using WordPress 3.5 or later and that your server is running PHP 5.2.4 or later (same requirement as WordPress itself)
+1. Make sure you are using WordPress 4.0 or later and that your server is running PHP 5.2.4 or later (same requirement as WordPress itself)
 1. If you tried other multilingual plugins, deactivate them before activating Polylang, otherwise, you may get unexpected results !
-1. Download the plugin
-1. Extract all the files.
-1. Upload everything (keeping the directory structure) to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Install and activate the plugin as usual from the 'Plugins' menu in WordPress.
 1. Go to the languages settings page and create the languages you need
 1. Add the 'language switcher' widget to let your visitors switch the language.
-1. Take care that your theme must come with the corresponding .mo files (Polylang downloads them for themes and plugins bundled with WordPress).
+1. Take care that your theme must come with the corresponding .mo files (Polylang automatically downloads them when they are available for themes and plugins in this repository).
 If your theme is not internationalized yet, please refer to the [codex](http://codex.wordpress.org/I18n_for_WordPress_Developers#I18n_for_theme_and_plugin_developers) or ask the theme author to internationalize it.

 == Frequently Asked Questions ==

 = Where to find help ? =

+* First time users should read [Polylang - Getting started](http://plugins.svn.wordpress.org/polylang/doc/polylang-getting-started.pdf), a user contributed PDF document which explains the basics with a lot of screenshots.
 * Read the [documentation](http://polylang.wordpress.com/documentation/).
 It includes [guidelines to start working with Polylang](http://polylang.wordpress.com/documentation/setting-up-a-wordpress-multilingual-site-with-polylang/), a [FAQ](http://polylang.wordpress.com/documentation/frequently-asked-questions/) and the [documentation for programmers](http://polylang.wordpress.com/documentation/documentation-for-developers/).
-* Search the [support forum](http://wordpress.org/support/plugin/polylang).
-I know that searching in the WordPress forum is not very convenient, but please give it a try.
-You can use generic search engines such as Google too as the WordPress forum SEO is very good.
+* Search the [support forum](https://wordpress.org/search/).
 You will most probably find your answer here.
+* Read the sticky posts in the [support forum](http://wordpress.org/support/plugin/polylang).
 * If you still have a problem, open a new thread in the [support forum](http://wordpress.org/support/plugin/polylang).
+* If you want to use professional or automatic translation services, install and activate the [Lingotek Translation](https://wordpress.org/plugins/lingotek-translation/) plugin.

 = How to contribute? =